-Former defense secretary Robert Gates expressed the dominant post-9/11 line of argument about combating terrorism when he said it is "better to fight them on their 10-yard line [abroad] than on our 10-yard line [at home]."28 Today, a top to bottom review of U.S. counterterrorism activities around the world is necessary to prevent the momentum of twenty years of kinetic operations from driving policy.
-Strategy should direct which toolsets are employed, not the other way around.
-There are risks, however, in inverting the longstanding model of a U.S.-led and partner-enabled global counterterrorism model and primarily focusing only on those terrorists with the intent and capability to conduct attacks targeting the U.S. homeland or Americans abroad.
-For example, Somalia's al-Shabab terrorist group did not appear to present a threat to the homeland, until it did.29 The same is true for the Yemen-based al-Qaeda in the Arabia Peninsula (AQAP).30 Islamic State- and al-Qaeda-affiliated groups in Africa may not present a near-term threat to the United States today, but they too have the ability to shift quickly toward targeting the U.S. homeland.
+As former defense secretary Robert Gates put it, expressing a dominant post-9/11 line of argument about combating terrorism, it is "better to fight them on their 10-yard line [abroad] than on our 10-yard line [at home]."12 But over the past two administrations, something of a bipartisan consensus has coalesced around the notion that the United States should reduce its military presence around the world, invert the longstanding model of a U.S.-led and partner-enabled global counterterrorism model, and focus on groups most capable of targeting the homeland.13 There are risks, however, in primarily focusing only on those terrorists with the intent and capability to conduct attacks targeting the U.S. homeland or Americans abroad.
+For example, Somalia's al-Shabab terrorist group did not appear to present a threat to the homeland, until it did.14 The same is true for the Yemen-based al-Qaeda in the Arabia Peninsula (AQAP).15 Islamic State- and al-Qaeda-affiliated groups in Africa may not present a near-term threat to the United States today, but they too have the ability to shift quickly toward targeting the U.S. homeland.
 Whatever the specific circumstances, the United States will need more (and more timely) intelligence.
 Its military redeployments will have to be planned accordingly.

 Any shift in policy must seek a maximum return on the twenty-year U.S. investment in counterterrorism while also preserving the many advances made during this period.
-For instance, maintaining residual troop deployments in key locations may be necessary to manage and keep control of global challenges, although not with the intention of resolving them.31 Small counterterrorism missions in places like Afghanistan, Iraq, Syria, or Africa may be necessary to prevent terrorist groups from holding territory or plotting foreign attacks from safe havens.
+For instance, maintaining residual troop deployments in key locations may be necessary to manage and keep control of global challenges, although not with the intention of resolving them.16 Small counterterrorism missions in places like Afghanistan, Iraq, Syria, or Africa may be necessary to prevent terrorist groups from holding territory or plotting foreign attacks from safe havens.
 Such deployments need not entail U.S.-led missions; they could be in support of partner-led initiatives, such as the French-led Operation Barkhane in Africa's Sahel region.
-In Iraq, where 2,500 U.S. troops are deployed, NATO announced plans to increase its military deployment from 500 to 4,000 troops and to expand its training mission beyond Baghdad.32
+In Iraq, where 2,500 U.S. troops are deployed, NATO announced plans to increase its military deployment from 500 to 4,000 troops and to expand its training mission beyond Baghdad.17